morris7/taxitest/README.md

 Please clone this repository and then run:

-1.npm i
+1. npm i
-2.npm run server
+2. npm run server
-3.npm start
+3. npm start

 (note: steps 2 and 3 will require separate terminal shells)